 Missed mortgage payments and a subsequent foreclosure will damage your credit score.
-Lenders report missed payments as 30 days late, 60 days late, and 90+ days late to the credit reporting agencies.
+Lenders report missed payments as 30 days late, 60 days late, and 90 days late, etc. to the credit reporting agencies.
 According to FICO, a person's credit score drops about 50 to 100 points when the lender reports the account as 30 days past due, and each subsequent delinquency lowers the score further.

 After a foreclosure, your score will likely go down by at least 100 points.
 How much the score will fall depends, to some extent, on your score before the foreclosure started.
 Someone with a higher score before foreclosure generally loses more points than someone who already has a low score.
 Short sales and deeds in lieu of foreclosure have a similar effect on credit scores.